All Products In This Category

 Whilst there is no straightforward cat allergy cure, there are things you can do to help.
 The best thing to do is take away their exposure to the allergen.
 This may mean avoiding certain ingredients, swapping their cat food, keeping the house clean or regularly checking for fleas.
 For those allergens that can’t be avoided though, there are many cat allergy treatments, including specific cat allergy medicines, that you can try once visiting your vet.
 When finding the right cat allergy relief for your feline friend, make sure to get advice from your vet, don’t just guess and hope for the best.

 If you’re not quite ready to go straight to the vets though, there are many natural cat allergy treatments that you can try first.
 These help to stop cat allergies by building up their internal immunity, so that they can fight the foreign substance better from within.
 You can usually find these in the form of supplements, but make sure to choose only those made with premium natural ingredients.
 Some good ones to look out for usually include ingredients such as pumpkin seeds, echinacea and glucosamine.

-If its an external allergen your cat is facing, you can also try making a natural cat skin allergy treatment at home.
-Coconut oil is said to be great for your cat’s skin and hair, and is an ideal way to help with redness and irritation.
-It may not be a complete cat allergy cure, but can definitely help with some of the symptoms.
+If it's an external allergen your cat is facing, you can also try making a natural cat skin allergy treatment at home.
+It may not be a complete cat allergy solution, but can definitely help with some of the symptoms.
 You can also try using specific cat food for allergies.
 These swap out common allergens such as wheat with alternatives that are just as nutritious and filling.
 This shows that although some cat allergies can’t necessarily be avoided, there are steps you can take to help and make you and your feline friend happy again!